I Am My Own Woman: Plot

-By 1946 Lothar has come to identify herself as a feminine being in a masculine body.
+By 1946, Lothar has come to identify herself as a feminine being in a masculine body.
 She lives now full-time as a woman under the name Charlotte von Mahlsdorf, "Charlotte" or "Lottchen" being similar to Lothar, and Mahlsdorf referring to the section of Berlin where she lives.
 She moves into the destroyed Friedrishfelde castle and spends years and a lot of hard work trying to restore it.
 But eventually, she is expelled by the East German authorities.
 Working as a domestic in the household of Herbert von Zitzenau, an elderly equestrian officer, she is seduced by her employer and they start a sexual relationship.
 She explains that she preferred older lovers feeling protected by them the way women do.
 That affair lasted several years until Zitzenau's health declined and death.

 Even though life for gays is difficult under the communist regime of East Germany, they find their way around.
 Cruising a public restroom, Charlotte meets Joechen, a lover with whom she could be a real woman.
 Their relation with sadomasochistic role-playing last for 27 years until Joechen's death.

-For more than 30 years Charlotte manages to live her life as a woman in East Germany.
+For more than 30 years, Charlotte manages to live her life as a woman in East Germany.
 She preserves the entire contents of East Berlin's first (and only for many years) gay bar, after the DDR government closed the bar, and moved to demolish the building.
 Its contents were transferred to the Gründerzeit Museum in Mahlsdorf run by Charlotte and a lesbian couple.
 In 1989 the elderly Charlotte, very much active, takes a role in the first East German gay film: Heiner Carow's Coming Out.
 Its premiere coincides with the fall of the Berlin Wall.
 But even in a unified Germany Charlotte has to face many problems.
 The German government takes the Gründerzeit Museum and its contents from Charlotte's hands and she and her gay friends are attacked by neo-Nazis during the first joint East–West gay and lesbian gathering.
-In 1992 her labor is recognized when she receives the Cross of the Order of Merit from the government for furthering the cause of sexual freedom.
+In 1992 her labor is recognized when she receives the Order of Merit of the Federal Republic of Germany for furthering the cause of sexual freedom.